 |Sustainable or Ethical Policy Statement||Our Ideas|

 Rather than have a jumble of cables and plugs, I purchased a BUBM accessories storage case.
 It holds the cables and plugs in the right spot and even has room for our portable cell phone battery charger.
 It’s made from easy-to-clean waterproof nylon.
-Given that we have had it almost three years now, it has certainly proven durable, although it has started to fray a little on the inside.
+Given I’ve now had it for almost three years, it certainly has proven durable, although the seems have started to fray a little on the inside.

 Although the elastic bands and mesh pockets keep the cords, hard drives and USB drives from falling out, I still wrap the cables in velcro ties first.
 It fits nicely into the front pocket of my Tortuga Backpack.
 The biggest positive is that it stores all our cables and electronic devices in one place, so I always know where to find items.

 |Dimensions||24cm x 19cm x 3cm / 9.4in x 7.5in x 1.2in|

 |Weight||209g / 7.49oz|

 |Purchase Date||June 2016|

 |Sustainable or Ethical Policy Statement||Nothing known, except that the product is made in China.
 Enquiries made have received no response to date.|